push-eax/pico-comments/README.md

 This plugin implements comments for Pico CMS.

-I wrote this for my own personal use, but felt that because a comments plugin for Pico did not exist yet that others might get some use out of it.
+I wrote this for my own personal use, but felt that others might get some use out of it because a comments plugin for Pico did not exist yet.

 Features
 ---